NY Public Service Commission–licensed ESCO

 Outages, Utility Interruptions and Monitoring

-Outages: Customer is solely responsible for notifying Seller of any and all change(s) or event(s) that might affect Customer’s ability to receive supply.
-This includes both planned and unplanned outages.
+Outages: Customer is solely responsible for notifying Seller of any change(s) or event(s) that might affect Customer’s ability to receive supply, including both planned and unplanned outages.
 Notification must occur as soon as Customer knows or should have known about any such change(s) or event(s).

-Failure to comply with any ofthe above provisionsshallresult in a transferto Customer of all costs, penalties and interest incurred by Seller to provide service and/or Termination of this Agreement.
-In addition, any decrease in usage resulting from a planned or unplanned outage will not relieve Customer of charges under the Price Provision of this contract.
-Should Seller terminate this Agreement, Customer will be responsible to pay all charges incurred by Seller to provide service for periods up to the end of energy flow plus all unrecovered costs caused by the Termination of the Agreement.
+Failure to comply with any of the above provisions shall result in a transfer to Customer of all costs, penalties, and interest incurred by Seller to provide service and/or termination of this Agreement.
+In addition, any decrease in usage resulting from a planned or unplanned outage will not relieve Customer of charges under the Price provision of this Agreement.
+Should Seller terminate this Agreement, Customer will be responsible to pay all charges incurred by Seller to provide service for periods up to the end of energy flow plus all unrecovered costs caused by the termination of the Agreement.

 Emergency Service